ladybug-tools/hb-radiance-primer/text/components/View.md

 #### Outputs
 * ##### view
-A Honeybee View object that can be used in an image-based recipe.
+A Honeybee View object that can be used in an view-based recipe.